prodo-dev/plz/README.md

 - copy your code and data by ssh-ing to the instance
 - ssh to the instance and run your job.
-Preferably inside docker so that a dropped connection doesn't kill your job (but if you want to have docker you have to take care of a docker file and build the image)
+Preferably inside docker so that a dropped connection doesn't kill your job (but if you want to have docker you have to take care of a `Dockerfile` and build the image)
 - each time the connection drops or you turn off your computer, you need to ssh again.
 If you didn't use docker, you lost your terminal and it's very likely your job died